-Prince George received an excellent education and showed himself to be especially fond of military history.
+George grew into a reserved and shy child.
+The family moved to Leicester Square, where George and his younger brother Prince Edward, Duke of York and Albany, were educated together by private tutors.
+Prince George showed himself to be especially fond of military history.
 His father, commonly known as Poor Fred, died on 20th March, 1751 aged 48, unmourned by his parents, who both despised him.
 George became Heir Apparent at twelve years old.

 In his teens George met and fell passionately in love with a Quakeress, Hannah Lightfoot, from Execution Dock, Wapping-in-the-East.
 It was rumoured that George had several children by her and had actually married her.
 If this were the case it would render his later marriage to Queen Charlotte bigamous and his offspring by his Queen illegitimate.

-George III succeeded to the throne on his grandfather's death in 1760.
+George III succeeded to the throne on his grandfather's death, two weeks before his 77th birthday, in 1760.
 Unlike his grandfather, who had destroyed his father George I's will, the new King honoured all his grandfather's last requests.
 Six thousand pounds in bank notes were found in the late King's desk, with a note that the money was to go to his mistress, Lady Yarmouth.
 George not only complied with his wishes but added a further two thousand guineas to the bequest.

 Although of German descent, the new King made much of the fact that he was the first of the Hanoverian kings to be born in Britain.
 In his first speech to Parliament he declared "born and bred in this country I glory in the name of Briton."
 Horace Walpole has left an account of his impressions of the new King, "His person is tall and full of dignity, his countenance florid and good natured, his manner graceful and obliging, he expresses no warmth or resentment against anybody."
 Unlike both his Hanoverian predecessors, George was to prove popular with the British people.